mekomsolutions/openmrs-cd/readme/node-scripts/README.md

                 ├── builds_params.json
                 └── test_empty_artifacts_ids.txt
 ```
-The generated test folder above illustrates that those framework-sensitive tests do indeed reproduce what Jenkins home would look like at run time.
+The generated test folder above illustrates that those framework-sensitive tests do indeed reproduce what Jenkins home would look like at runtime.